Teachinghearts |

 Michael is the Old Testament manifestation of Jesus Christ!

-The Physical Appearance of God
+The Physical Appearance Of God

 Now above the expanse that was over their heads there was something resembling a throne,